sbd-community/handbook/docs/implementation/build-phase/ota-updates.md

 3. A secure, effective, and timely physical replacement or recall process is in place for the entire fleet.

 For the vast majority of products, this is an untenable position.
 A secure OTA update mechanism is not an optional feature; it is a foundational pillar of regulatory compliance and product responsibility.

-### 1.3.
-What are Secure OTA Updates?

-A secure OTA update process is a multi-stage defense system designed to deliver new firmware to a device without introducing new vulnerabilities.
-It is more than just transferring a file; it must defend against attacks at every step of the process, from the code signing server to the device's final boot.

 ## 2. Core Principles of a Secure OTA Process